information for transformational people

 • Employ AI algorithms to identify and predict patterns in attendance and engagement regarding Bible study, classes, devotional readings, etc, to create more focused programs and content, enabling more effective discipleship strategies.]

 Every church needs an AI policy - a handbook for staff and volunteers so that you're all on the same page.
 Do we actually embrace AI at all?
 Do we use tools?
-If so, what type of tool is the free for all for everybody?
-Or is there some approval list of you need to get approval for the types of tools that we use?
+If so, what type of tool is free for everybody?
+Or is there some approval list that you need to get the OK for the types of tools that we use?
 Who approves it?
 Is there a group to consider issues when something goes wrong?
 Who's the person who handles questions or concerns about AI?
 What are the questions that would be helpful for staff members to have more clarity and more confidence on this topic?
 Hold a pre-mortem - a thought exercise around what is the worst that can happen?
 What are the systems or structures, the policies and processes we need to put into place to mitigate that?

 You can listen to the 57 minute webinar here.